What is a Point and Figure (P&F) Chart?

 Bar and Candlestick Charts

-A bar chart is plotted using an x-axis and y-axis and rectangular bars to represent the values of whatever is being studied or compared.
-A bar chart, unlike a P&F chart, is two-dimensional; the height and width of each bar are established by the factors set within each category – what the x- and y-axes are used to represent.
-In most cases, either the x- or y-axis represents some form of time – something that the P&F chart does not consider.
-Bar charts are particularly visual and useful in helping to make comparisons between data sets.
+A bar chart is plotted using an x-axis and y-axis and rectangular bars to represent the prices/values of the security being charted.
+A bar chart, unlike a P&F chart, is two-dimensional.
+The height and width of each bar are established by the factors set within each category: what the x- and y-axes are used to represent.
+In most cases, either the x- or y-axis represents time, a factor that P&F charts do not consider.

-Candlestick charts incorporate aspects of both bar charts and line charts.
-The charts are used to express price movements.
-Each candlestick on a chart is used to represent one time period, with each bar showing four vital pieces of information for traders: the opening price, the high for the time period, the low, and the closing price.
-Because candlestick charts tend to be densely packed with information, they are generally used to show trading patterns that occur over shorter periods of time.
-Again, time becomes an integral part of this type of chart, which differs from P&F charts.
+Candlestick charts reflect price action with clearer visuals and in more detail than bar charts.
+Each candlestick on a chart represents one specified time period (e.g., one hour or one day).
+Candlesticks clearly show four vital pieces of information for traders: the opening price, the high for the period, the low, and the closing price.
+The candlesticks form patterns that traders use as technical indicators.
+Again, time is an integral part of this type of chart, unlike P&F charts.